Recent Legal Update

 Analysis

 Apply the Rule to the Facts: The mobile home is titled like a motor vehicle, and the title still lists a deceased co-owner.
-If the co-ownership was survivorship-based (most commonly when the co-owners were spouses and the title does not show a contrary intent), the surviving co-owner may be able to retitle or sell by providing the death certificate and completing the DMV title assignment.
-If survivorship does not apply (for example, the co-owners were siblings or the title does not create survivorship), the deceased co-owner’s interest typically must be handled through the estate, meaning a court-appointed personal representative usually must sign the title paperwork before a buyer can receive a clean North Carolina title.
+If the co-ownership was survivorship-based, the surviving co-owner may be able to retitle or sell by providing the death certificate and completing the DMV title assignment.
+If the co-owners were spouses, survivorship may exist even without separate “JTW” wording because North Carolina generally treats spouses who co-own a mobile home as tenants by the entirety unless the title shows a contrary intent.
+If survivorship does not apply, the deceased co-owner’s interest typically must be handled through the estate, meaning a court-appointed personal representative usually must sign the title paperwork before a buyer can receive a clean North Carolina title.

 Process & Timing

-2. Confirm ownership and liens first: Before attempting a sale, confirm whether the title shows survivorship, whether there is a recorded lien, and whether the DMV will require a specific form of proof (death certificate, Letters, or other documentation).
+- Confirm ownership and liens first: Before attempting a sale, confirm whether the title shows survivorship, whether the co-owners were spouses, whether there is a recorded lien, and whether the DMV will require a specific form of proof (death certificate, Letters, or other documentation).
 If there is a lien, the lienholder’s release or payoff arrangements can control whether a transfer can be completed.

 Exceptions & Pitfalls

-• Survivorship vs. no survivorship: A common mistake is assuming the surviving co-owner can sell simply because their name is on the title.
-If the title does not create survivorship, the deceased co-owner’s share usually cannot be conveyed without estate authority.
+- Survivorship vs. no survivorship: A common mistake is assuming the surviving co-owner can sell simply because their name is on the title.
+If the title does not create survivorship, and the spouse-specific entirety rule does not apply, the deceased co-owner’s share usually cannot be conveyed without estate authority.

-• Other heirs may have rights: If the decedent died without a will, North Carolina intestacy rules control who inherits.
+- Other heirs may have rights: If the decedent died without a will, North Carolina intestacy rules control who inherits when survivorship does not apply.
 A divorce may eliminate a former spouse’s status as a surviving spouse, but if there is a current surviving spouse (or children), multiple people may need to be involved before a transfer is safe.

 Conclusion

 In North Carolina, selling or transferring a mobile home with a deceased co-owner on the DMV title usually requires first determining whether the title created survivorship ownership.
-If survivorship applies, the surviving co-owner may be able to proceed with DMV using a certified death certificate.
+If the co-owners were spouses, North Carolina law generally treats the mobile home as owned by the entirety with survivorship unless the title shows a contrary intent, so the surviving spouse may be able to proceed with DMV using a certified death certificate.
 If survivorship does not apply, the deceased co-owner’s estate generally must act through a personal representative, so the next step is to open the estate with the Clerk of Superior Court (Estates) and obtain Letters of Administration before signing title transfer paperwork.

 Talk to a Probate Attorney